riverlane/QStone/CONFIG_JSON.md

   "connector": "NO_LINK",       // Type of connector.
 Options are NO_LINK, HTTP, GRPC "qpu_ip_address": "0.0.0.0",  // The address of the QPU (or associated gateway PC).
 Used in HTTP and GRPC mode.
   "qpu_port": "55",             // The port number of the QPU.
 Used in HTTP mode.
   "qpu_management": "LOCK",     // [Optional] Type of sharing mechanism.
-If scheduler does not support quantum resources jobs can either
+If the scheduler is configured to supports QPU resource allocation, set it to
+                                // scheduler (SCHEDULER).
-                                // query (QUERY) the remote resource or lock (LOCK) via a local file.
-If it does, leave it empty or set it to "NONE"
+                                // If not set it to query (QUERY) the remote resource or lock (LOCK) via a local file.
+                                // It can be set to "NONE" and nothing will manage the quantum resource.
   "lock_file": "path_to_the_lock", // [Optional] Path to the lockfile.
 Use when qpu_management == "LOCK".
 If not specified default is "qstone.lock".
   "timeouts": {
     "http": 3,  // Time before failing the http response